ISOLATION, CHARACTERIZATION AND PHYTOCHEMICAL EVALUATION OF ACTIVE COMPOUND THYMOL FROM CYCLEA PELTATA LAMHTML Full Text

 MATERIALS AND METHODS:

 Extraction: The collected plant materials were washed twice in running tap water and shade dried at room temperature for 3 weeks.
 The air-dried plant leaves were pulverized, using an electric blender to make a fine powder.
-A total of 3 kg of powdered C. peleata leaves was sequentially extracted with methanol using a Soxhlet apparatus until the efflux solvents become colorless.
+A total of 3 kg of powdered C. peleata leaves was sequentially extracted with ethanol using a Soxhlet apparatus until the efflux solvents become colorless.
 The after extraction, the extract passed through the Whatman filter Paper (Whatman No. 1) to avoid impurities and dried under vacuum at 40 °C. The dried crude methanol extract was stored in a freezer at 4 °C for further study 9.

 FIG. 2: CYCLEA PELEATA PLANT EXTRACT